Created April 2019

 See a sample Judgment by Default to see what one looks like.

-If a default has been entered against you, you can ask the court to "remove the default."
+If the court entered a default against you, you can ask the judge to "remove the default."
 You need to put your request in writing in a motion to the court.
 Always give the plaintiff a copy of anything you file with the court.

-In your motion to the court you need to give reasons why the court should remove the default.
-Your reasons may include
+In your motion to the court, give reasons why the court should remove the default.
+Your reasons may include: